Iswe-Foundation/gca_lotteries/readme.md

 ## Overview

 This code implements a **population-weighted random lottery system** for selecting the geographic locations of Assembly Members for the Global Citizens' Assembly's (GCA) Civic Assembly.
-It is based on [the lottery selection code from the 2021 Global Assembly](https://github.com/GlobalAssembly/global-select-app/blob/main/global-select-admin-centroids.py).
+It is based on [the lottery selection code from the 2021 Global Assembly's Core Assembly](https://github.com/GlobalAssembly/global-select-app/blob/main/global-select-admin-centroids.py).
 The system ensures that each person worldwide has an **equal probability** of having their location selected, while simultaneously enforcing multiple quota systems to ensure geographic, demographic, and climate-risk diversity.

 ## Purpose